TechnicPotato/Major-Projects/barf_farm/README.md

 - `barf_treeoption <voraci/sobrie/royal>` determines which tea you want.
 This is set automatically to royal, so change settings accordingly.
 No other teas are implemented because they not profitable :P.
 - `barf_purchase <true/false>` will automatically purchase items for you if enables.
 Currently for pantogram only.
 - If `barf_consume <true/false>` will decide whether to consume a barf diet.
 Defaults to hobo diet.
 Assumes you have the required foods.
+- If `barf_raidstash <true/false>` will automatically grab certain items from the clan stash in order to buff.